webis-de/ir_axioms/README.md

 ## Usage

+The `ir_axioms` framework is easy to use.
+Below, we've prepared some notebooks showcasing the main features.
+If you have questions or need assistance, please [contatct us](#support).

 ### Example Notebooks

 We include several example notebooks to demonstrate re-ranking and preference evaluation in [PyTerrier](https://github.com/terrier-org/pyterrier) using `ir_axioms`.